 Descending into the depths

-In this chapter we’re going to add stairs and create a new Level when the player uses the Descend action on the stairs.
+In this chapter we’re going to add stairs and create a new Level when the player uses our new Descend action on the stairs.

-Navigate to modules/MyGame/components/ and create a new file called stair.lua.
-This will be a simple tag component.
+Navigate to modules/game/components/ and create a new file called stair.lua.
+This will be a simple tag component to indicate the actor can be descended.

 --- @class Stair : Component